abhilashgp96/NEU_AED_Nutrition_Clinic_Management/README.md

 # Problem Statement:

 There’s all sorts of scrambled, half-baked nutrition information out there these days.
-We are aiming to maintain a healthy energy balance while also providing adequate amounts of nutrients like protein, vitamins, and minerals.By working in community settings like food markets and ingredient-specific markets and offering nutrition assessments.We believe there is a need for a comprehensive and affordable solution in the health and wellness sector for living a healthy lifestyle.Nutrition Clinic Managements maintains statistical data of an Ingredient effective in targeting a certain Allergy pertaining to a certain deficiency and provides a meal for that Ingredient to test the effectiveness in targeting other deficiencies that share the same type of Allergy.
+We are aiming to maintain a healthy energy balance while also providing adequate amounts of nutrients like protein, vitamins, and minerals.By working in community settings like food markets and ingredient-specific markets and offering nutrition assessments.We believe there is a need for a comprehensive and affordable solution in the health and wellness sector for living a healthy lifestyle.
 As part of our project, we offer individualized counseling and create meal plans that can transform people's lives and assist patients who are struggling with nutritional deficiencies.

 #Approach

 * To assist the Clinics in integrating data from many sources in the health and wellness industry.
 * To give nutrition clinics a unified platform on which to concentrate on the creation and promotion of novel foods and meals for the treatment of disease in patients with nutritional deficiencies wherever in the globe.
-* The Food Supplier Market maintains track of allergies and how they target particular food components in meals.
-By combining existing allergies, the food supply market will be able to produce new meals in the future when a new allergy arises.

 #Area of interest: